- Majors and Minors

 - What Will You Do with an LSA Degree?

-Starting with incoming students in Spring 2013, under this new policy, LSA will allow transferable dual enrollment credits to count toward LSA requirements and degrees.
+Starting with incoming students in Spring 2013, LSA allows transferable dual enrollment credits to count toward LSA requirements and degrees.
 Admissions will review dual enrollment credit for transfer credit and they will post accepted courses to a student's U-M transcript.
 Students should work with their LSA academic advisor to determine how transfer credits work toward their degree requirements.

 Dual Enrollment Policy Effective Through Winter 2013